Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Stabilizer construction algorithms of quantum polar stabilizer codes

 \section{Stabilizer construction algorithms of quantum polar stabilizer codes}

-In this section, we propose two stabilizer construction algorithms of QPSCs, and compare the error correcting capability of these two algorithms under the bit-flip channel through simulation experiments in Section \ref{4}.
+In this section, we propose two stabilizer construction algorithms of QPSCs -- CA algorithm and BS algorithm.
 The first algorithm is based on the ranking of channel quality of quantum coordinate channels which is similar to the code construction of classical polar code mentioned in Section \ref{2.3}.
-The second algorithm, which is called block selection, is based on the ranking of quantum coordinate channels according to the weight of their corresponding logical $X$ operators.
+The second algorithm is based on the ranking of quantum coordinate channels according to the weight of their corresponding stabilizer generators.
+It's obvious that CA is the same as the construction in Ref.\cite{9366784}.
+We believe BS is more reasonable than the existing constructions, because they are designed in a way from the point of view of stabilizer codes, by considering the weight of logical operators and stabilizers and the code distance, which influence the correcting capability of stabilizer codes.